department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/onboarding.md

 ### Team
 - **Planning:** Do something scrum-like rather than kanban-like for iteration planning.
 The org understands it better.
 You’ll have an easier time partnering with feds.
-- **Project management:** Use Github Issues or Max.gov JIRA for project management.
+- **Project management:** Use GitHub Issues or Max.gov JIRA for project management.
 Those two tools are open to all people you will collaborate with eventually.
 No other tool is.
 - **Document collaboration:** Use Microsoft Teams and Mural for document collaboration.
 Do not use Google Docs.
 Many VA feds cannot use Google Docs.
 It’s perceived as rude.
 - **Meetings:** Use Zoom or Teams for video meetings.
 Those tools work for virtually all VA feds.
 Other tools may not.
 - **Weekly updates:** Send a weekly email explaining what the team worked on and why you did it that way (ex., this is why we did a concept test; this is what we learned).
 Part of the value of this engagement is patterning good product development behavior.
 OCTO product owners tell us they appreciate our weekly email, that they value being in the loop with our work.
 Regular communication helps us all "connect the dots" between various health efforts.